csharp-ambito-variables

 Static Variables

-Static variables are declared with the static keyword and belong to the class (instead of to a specific instance).
+Static variables are declared with the static keyword and belong to the class (instead of a specific instance).
 They are accessible without creating an instance of the class and their lifecycle lasts until the application ends.

 public class Counter